Unboxing My Obsession with Vintage

 Unravelling the Obsession

-All of these experiences laid the groundwork for my love affair spotting quality and style.
+Team the above with a dancing history full of hand beaded costumes, tap shoes and top hats it is no wonder all of these experiences laid the groundwork for my love affair spotting quality, character and style.
 But it wasn’t until I turned 30 with a trip to the USA that my passion turned into a full-blown obsession.
-While wandering down Magazine Street in New Orleans a few days after my birthday, I stumbled upon the find—a 1950s fox fur pillbox hat.
+While wandering (…a little worse for wear with my bestie) down Magazine Street in New Orleans, I stumbled upon the find - a 1950’s fox fur pillbox hat.
 It screamed Jackie O, and I snagged it for next to nothing.
 At the time, I had zero clue how to style it, but it didn’t matter.
-That hat sparked something in me.

 Tips for Sourcing the Best Vintage

-Whether you’re brand new to vintage clothing or a seasoned thrifter, sourcing high-quality, unique pieces can be a total game of luck, love, and persistence.
+Whether you’re brand new to vintage clothing or a seasoned collector, sourcing high-quality, unique pieces can be a total game of luck, love, and persistence.
 Here are my go-to tips for finding the best vintage treasures:

 1. Start Local